From EMC- and Cronin-effects to signals of quark-gluon plasma

-The organizations of this work are as follows.
-We shall derive the GLR-MQ-ZRS equation in a new form in Sec.2.
-Using this equation we study the shadowing and antishadowing effects in the EMC effect in Sec.3.
-These resulting unintegrated gluon distributions in proton and nuclei are used to expose the nuclear shadowing and antishadowing contributions to the Cronin effect in Sec.4.
-The nuclear shadowing and antishadowing effects to the nuclear suppression factor are predicted and a simulations of fractional energy loss is extracted from the RHIC and LHC data in Sec.
+This work is organized as follows.
+We derive the GLR-MQ-ZRS equation in a new form in Sec.2.
+Basing on this equation we study the shadowing and antishadowing effects in the EMC effect in Sec.3.
+The nuclear shadowing and antishadowing contributions to the Cronin effect are exposed by using the resulting unintegrated gluon distributions in proton and nuclei in Sec.4.
+The nuclear shadowing and antishadowing effects to the nuclear suppression factor are predicted and a simulations of fractional energy loss is extracted from the data at RHIC and at LHC in Sec.
 5.

-In history, the DGLAP evolution is derived by using the renormalization group method for the integrated distributions.
+In history, the DGLAP evolution equation is derived by using the renormalization group method for the integrated distributions.
 The resulting equation evolves with factorization scale $\mu$.
-In this section, we try to write the DGLAP equation with the nonlinear modifications beginning from the unintegrated distributions.
-Then, we get an alternative form of these equations, which evolves with the Bjorken variable $x$.
+In this section, we try to rewrite the DGLAP equation with the nonlinear modifications beginning from the unintegrated distributions.
+Then, we get an alternative form of the equation, which evolves the Bjorken variable $x$.

-We begin from a deeply inelastic scattering process, where the unintegrated gluon distribution is measured.
+We begin from a deep inelastic scattering process, where the unintegrated gluon distribution is measured.
 In the $k_t$-factorization scheme, the cross section is decomposed into